Nine shot in 'mass casualty' attack at Fresno, California, backyard

 Dooley says there was a party in the backyard of a home to watch a football game when the shooting suspects sneaked in and fired into the crowd.

+"What we do know is that this was a gathering, a family and friend gathering in the backyard," Dooley said.
+"Everyone was watching football this evening when unknown suspects approached the residence, snuck into the backyard and opened fire."

+The Bee reported that neighbours, who declined to be named for safety reasons, said they heard multiple gunshots.

-The TV stations report that others were taken to Community Regional Medical Center in critical condition, and some are in critical but stable condition.
+Others were taken to Community Regional Medical Centre in critical condition, and some are in critical but stable condition, the TV stations reported.

 No suspect is in custody.